andrewgdotcom/ason/ason.md

 ### Nesting

 * A structure MAY be nested within another structure's stext.
-* A structure MUST NOT be nested within an htext or ftext.
+* A structure SHOULD NOT be nested within an htext.
 * All ASON texts used in the stext must be well-formed and properly nested.
 * Any locking-shift or escape sequences MUST be properly reverted or terminated.